ssumanss/abstract-algebra/docs/index.md

 ## Objectives

 - Application of Group Action
-    + Use it prove sylow theorems
+    + Use it to prove sylow theorems
 - Application of Sylow Theorem to study small groups
 - PID and ED
 - Understand different kinds of field extension